 3. Project partnerships

 As discussions progressed it became clear that different universities facilitated research bids in different ways.
 Some members were happy with a top-down ‘facilitated’ method, whereas others chose to let researchers approach them when they needed assistance/advice in association with research funding.

 It was noted that not all members need to follow the same initiatives, but any members wishing to follow a top-down facilitated method could use the contacts within this group to explore possibilities.

-Denise Clark, Associate Vice President for Research Administration at the University of Maryland and Warwick Dawson Director of Research Partnerships at UNSW are the current co-chairs of this group.
+Denise Clark, Associate Vice President for Research Administration at the University of Maryland is the chair of this group.